JasonGellis/lithic-editor/README.md

 ### Annotating with Arrows

-1. **Add Arrow**: Click "Add Arrow" to place an arrow in the center of the processed image
+1. **Add Arrow**: Click "Add Arrow" to place an arrow in the processed image
 2. **Position Arrow**: Drag the arrow to position it over a flake scar or other feature
 3. **Orient Arrow**: Hold Shift and drag to rotate the arrow to indicate direction
 4. **Resize Arrow**: Hold Alt (Windows/Linux) or Option (Mac) and drag to resize the arrow